Jaiigh/take-me-out-vatasilp/README.md

-# Take Me Out - Voting Website
+# Take Me Out - Voting Website 🎃

-A real-time voting website similar to the game show "Take Me Out" where users can vote for their favorite contestants.
+A real-time voting website similar to the game show "Take Me Out" with a spooky Halloween theme!
+Users can vote for their favorite contestants.

 ## Features

+- 🎃 **Halloween Theme** - Dark, spooky design with orange and purple colors
+- 👻 **Anonymous Voting** - Vote counts are hidden from regular users
+- 🔍 **Admin Mode** - View vote counts by adding `?admin=true` to the URL
+- 🖼️ **Contestant Images** - Placeholder avatars for each contestant
 - 4 contestants: Jom, Ten, Jino, Pao
-- Real-time like counts that update every 2 seconds
+- Real-time vote updates every 2 seconds
-- Each user can like one contestant at a time
+- Each user can vote for one contestant at a time
-- Users can remove their like and switch to another contestant
+- Users can remove their vote and switch to another contestant
-- Beautiful, modern UI with gradient backgrounds and smooth animations
+- Beautiful, animated UI with Halloween-themed styling

 ## Tech Stack